theuser9839/stash_plugins/docs/README.md

 ###❌

 ## TODO
-[x]
+[ ] Add Clean up task for virtual folders
-[ ] toggle button is bleeding to the scene view and it covers a part of the video player.
+[x] toggle button is bleeding to the scene view and it covers a part of the video player.
 [x] add a standard logging to a text file like the renamer plugin does.
-[x]Lock your clean logging file engine into your Python workspace scripts.
+[x] Lock your clean logging file engine into your Python workspace scripts.
-[ ]Polish frontend/main.css to add that premium fade-in and scale hover animation layer to the golden launcher widget so it slides open like high-end desktop software.
+[x] Polish frontend/main.css to add that premium fade-in and scale hover animation layer to the golden launcher widget so it slides open like high-end desktop software.